-- 1. The current position of each team is recorded, which allows the race to be followed at all times. - 2.
-All tracking points of the participating rider/teams are recorded and can, if necessary, be analysed and checked by the race director. - 3.
+- 1. The current position of each team is recorded, which allows the race to be always followed. - 2.
+All tracking points of the participating rider/teams are recorded and can, if necessary, be analysed and checked by the race committee. - 3.
 "Lost" participants can always be located via the tracking device.
 A web application on tortour.com (also available via mobile apps) plots the position of all participants. - 4.
 Teams and spectators can follow developments in the race closely, even between time stations.